-Expanding on Weiss's analysis, the following thesis project posits that the "devastation" of the South of Market did not merely produce "the Folsom Street Fair as a tourist event."44 Instead, this thesis argues that, by the late '80s, the fair gradually became institutionalized, in its own right, as a constitutive force of the branding and further development of neoliberal San Francisco.
+Expanding on Weiss's analysis, the following thesis project posits that the "devastation" of the South of Market did not merely produce "the Folsom Street Fair as a tourist event."
+Instead, this thesis argues that, by the late '80s, the fair gradually became institutionalized, in its own right, as a constitutive force of the branding and further development of neoliberal San Francisco.
 As strange bedfellows, the Folsom Street Fair and the development of the South of Market occupied a counterintuitive but economically symbiotic relationship.
-Continued development of the South of Market in the early 1990s and Silicon Valley's irreversible entrenchment in the district rendered much of Kathleen Connell and Michael Valerio's founding intention impotent.45 In turn, the Folsom's erotic leather subculture took center stage, drawing larger crowds than ever before and increasing the economic incentives that the event could offer City Hall by the turn of the twenty-first century.
-Given its origin, the fair's evolution into a tourist attraction placed the event uneasily within a lineage of efforts by the San Francisco Redevelopment Agency -- notably, the Yerba Buena Plan -- to transform the South of Market into a tourism and convention district.
+Continued development of the South of Market in the early 1990s and Silicon Valley's irreversible entrenchment in the district rendered much of Kathleen Connell and Michael Valerio's founding intention impotent.
+In turn, the Folsom's erotic leather subculture took center stage, drawing larger crowds than ever before and increasing the economic incentives that the event could offer City Hall by the turn of the twenty-first century.
+Given its origin, the fair's evolution into a tourist attraction placed the event uneasily within a lineage of efforts by the San Francisco Redevelopment Agency-notably, the Yerba Buena Plan-to transform the South of Market into a tourism and convention district.

 As such, the evolution of the Folsom Street Fair described below traces not only the event's sexual ascent but also its simultaneous emergence as a corporation.
-Beyond the shopper frenzy driven by the fair's offerings of leather harnesses and S/M gear after 1989, the commerce of the Folsom Street Fair was also the commerce of its cottage industry of hotels, venues, media publications, and shipping companies outside the South of Market.
-As the fair grew, its producers set their gaze further outside the South of Market neighborhood.
+Beyond the shopper frenzy driven by the fair's offerings of leather harnesses and S/M gear after 1989, the Folsom

 43 Weiss, Techniques of Pleasure: BDSM and the Circuits of Sexuality (Durham: Duke University Press, 2012), 35.

 44 Weiss, Techniques of Pleasure, 43.